arnavnallani/lendibl-frontend/replit.md

 - July 7, 2025: Implemented post-approval cancellation policy - renters can now cancel approved bookings but receive NO REFUND, while pre-approval cancellations still receive full refunds, updated UI warnings and notifications to inform users of the new policy
 - July 7, 2025: Created comprehensive professional Terms of Service page with detailed legal content from business legal document, prominently featuring the new cancellation policy with visual emphasis, includes all standard legal sections required for rental marketplace
 - July 7, 2025: Fixed authentication flow to preserve user location - after login/register/logout, users remain exactly where they were on the page instead of being redirected to home, enhanced messaging board UI with auto-scroll functionality and AI chatbot overlap fixes
+- July 7, 2025: Fixed automatic scrolling issue after login - prevented unwanted scroll-to-bottom behavior by implementing conditional scroll restoration that only triggers when returning from item details, not on authentication state changes

 ## User Preferences